 Electives

 The CBE program requires 18 credit hours of electives.
-These include 3 credits of Bioscience, 6 credits of Chemistry, and 9 credits of Technical electives that can also include courses from the Bioscience or Chemistry lists.
+These include 3 credits of Bioscience, 6 credits of Chemistry, and 9 credits of free electives.
 New courses are added all the time, if you find a course you believe is valuable to your education ask your advisor if it is an appropriate elective course.

 Bioscience Electives